Euro zone bond yields shoot back up, Fed reiterates hawkish stance | Business

 Euro zone bond yields shoot back up, Fed reiterates hawkish stance

-"While inflation is mechanically slated to go lower, it's unclear to me that inflation is going to go anywhere close to where the forward market is pricing in, or close to a central bank's target levels of 2%," Peters said.
-Also in focus was latest European Central Bank data showing the breakdown of purchases under the PEPP emergency stimulus scheme for June and July, the first set of data since the ECB implemented the flexibility of PEPP reinvestments.
+Two-year yields jumped 11 bps at 0.39%.
+"What we see after every Fed meeting is that we rally hard and yesterday's comments by Fed members that they are not close to their inflation target added to renewed upward pressure on yields," said Pooja Kumra, senior European rates strategist at TD Securities.

-Euro zone government bond yields shot higher on Wednesday, after hawkish comments from U.S. Federal Reserve officials returned investors' attention to the prospect of further sizeable interest rate hikes to contain inflation.
-U.S. and European borrowing costs had fallen sharply in the past two sessions as a visit by House of Representatives Speaker Nancy Pelosi to Taiwan, the highest-level U.S. visit to the country in 25 years, stoked fears about U.S.-China tensions.
+Euro zone government bond yields shot higher on Wednesday after hawkish comments from U.S. Federal Reserve officials returned investors' attention to the prospect of further sizeable interest rate hikes to contain inflation.
+U.S. and European borrowing costs had fallen sharply as a visit by House of Representatives Speaker Nancy Pelosi to Taiwan, the highest-level U.S. visit to the country in 25 years, stoked fears about U.S.-China relations.

 That had boosted safe-haven assets, but on Wednesday upward pressure on yields returned.
 Most 10-year bond yields in higher-rated countries rose 8-10 basis points (bps).
-Germany's 10-year Bund yield rose 12 bps to 0.90% , well above Tuesday's four-month lows of around 0.68%.
-Two-year German yields were up 10 bps at around 0.38% .
+Germany's 10-year Bund yield was up 10 bps at 0.88% - its biggest daily rise since July 7 - well above Tuesday's four-month lows of around 0.68%.
+Two-year yields jumped 11 bps at 0.39%.

 "What we see after every Fed meeting is that we rally hard and yesterday's comments by Fed members that they are not close to their inflation target added to renewed upward pressure on yields," said Pooja Kumra, senior European rates strategist at TD Securities.
 Fed officials signaled they remain resolute on getting U.S. rates up to a level that will dent inflation.
 San Francisco Fed President Mary Daly said she was "puzzled" by bond market prices that reflect expectations for the Fed to shift to rate cuts in the first half of 2023.